 On the other hand, the plausibility of the probabilistic framework for cognitive modelling does require, at the very least, the possibility of neurally implementing Bayesian inference.
 To show evidence of this possibility, we have compared the firing of hippocampal place cells to predictions of a Bayesian model, and have suggested they might be able to represent uncertainty and perform approximately optimal infer- ence (see Chapter 4).
 These are hypotheses on the neuronal level.
 As such, they can be compared to neuroscientific findings - and they do seem to be inconsistent with some, as summarized below.

-First, humans with hippocampal lesions, although spatially impaired, do seem to be able of spatial navigation.
+First, humans with hippocampal lesions, although spatially impaired, do seem to be capable of spatial navigation.
 For example, (?) report a patient with damaged me- dial temporal areas who was able to describe routes, detours, and directions between landmarks in an environment he has learned early, before the damage.
 The authors suggest that the role of the hippocampus is time-limited, mostly concerning consolida- tion, and that long-term spatial memories are available after consolidation even with a lesioned hippocampus.
 Similar observations of largely unimpaired topographical abil- ities in patients with hippocampal damage were found by (??); although these patients did show some types of impairments (few recalled landmarks on sketch maps, no de- tailed geographical knowledge, impaired landmark recognition).
 A later study by ? reinforced the implication that although accessing long-established spatial memories is still possible with a damaged hippocampus, topographical knowledge of landmarks and of the relationships between them is impaired.
 Naturally, the ability to learn new spatial representations is also heavily impaired.
 Nevertheless, some functionalities re- quiring allocentric representations seem to be available to patients with hippocampal lesions, which is problematic for the ‘cognitive map’ hypothesis in general, as well as for our model.

 Second, the firing fields of place cells do not behave like unique, one-to-one rep- resentations of location.
 Some place cells (a minority) have more than one firing field (Burke et al., 2011), and there do not seem to be systematic commonalities between these (e.g. similar distances to surroundings) as would be predicted by a model using these firing fields as probability distributions.
 Place fields are also not always regular and elliptic, as prescribed by the simplest Gaussian model in Chapter 4 (although this is not an issue for the particle filter-based formulation in Chapter 6, which can repre- sent multimodal distributions).
 Furthermore, it is not the case that place fields close to boundaries are always smaller than those further away, as would be predicted if they solely represented uncertainty.
 For example, firing fields of cells in dorsal hippocam- pus are generally smaller than those of cells in more ventral areas (Kjelstrup et al.,